“Little Girl” offers more than just ‘Butterfly Kisses!’ Celebrate Fathers and Daughters!

 This video will represent ALL AGES, RACES, CULTURES, AND EVENTS so please feel free to share your amazing father daughter experiences with the world.

-The deadline for your entry will be August 15th.
-The 2014 “Little Girl” video is scheduled to this summer.
+The deadline for your entry will be November 15th.
+The 2014 “Little Girl” video is scheduled for this Autumn.

 (Scroll Down for Celebrity PSAs and Community Press Releases!)